fw-ai-external/reward-kit/examples/tool_calling_example/README.md

 ## About Tool Calling Evaluation

+This example demonstrates how to create custom reward functions that reuse existing reward-kit functionality.
+The `main.py` file imports and wraps the built-in `exact_tool_match_reward` function, showing the recommended pattern for:

+- **Reusing existing functions**: Import from `reward_kit.rewards.function_calling`
+- **Adding customization**: Easy to extend with preprocessing or custom logic
+- **Maintaining simplicity**: Keep the core evaluation logic while allowing flexibility

-This example uses the built-in `exact_tool_match_reward` function which performs precise comparison of:
+The evaluation performs precise comparison of:
 - Function names
 - Function arguments
 - Tool call structure